Assumed knowledge: None.

-Minimum duration: Courses are over 2 days.
-The taught part of the course is usually two consecutive Saturdays and requires attendance on both days.
+Courses are over 2 days.
 An extra 3rd day is required to complete the course.
 It is an opportunity to put your new skills into practice, by providing safety cover for an 'extra-duty' day, BO for dinghy courses, youth training Sundays etc.

 Our preferred method is with WebCollect.
 Click here to go to your WebCollect page

 However, you may also send a booking form by post or scan.
-Full contact details are on the form which can be found on our dowloaded page.
+Full contact details are on the form which can be found on our downloaded page.

 If you have any queries about powerboat courses.
 Contact our Chief PB Instructor Carol Halliday: EMAIL

-In order to allocate yourself as a BOAT OFFICER on the duty rota you must have the PB2 certifcate.
+In order to allocate yourself as a BOAT OFFICER on the duty rota you must have the PB2 certificate.
 If is recommended that ALL PB2 holders also do the Safety Course.